BenderV/autochat/README.md

 # AutoChat

-AutoChat is a lightweight interface to the ChatGPT API, to simplify the process of creating conversational agents.
+AutoChat is an assistant interface to OpenAI and alternative providers, to simplify the process of creating interactive agents.

 - **ChatGPT Class**: Conversation wrapper to store instruction, context and messages histories.
 - **Message Class**: Message wrapper to handle format/parsing automatically.